wilsonliaows/docs/developing-connectors/sdk/error-handling.md

 ### Response validation
 Some APIs do not use response codes to indicate an error with a request.
 These APIs may respond with `200` HTTP code and error messages in the response body. **Sage Intacct** is a good example.

-When there are [Sage Intacct business logic errors](https://developer.intacct.com/web-services/error-handling#business-logic-errors) with a HTTP request, the response from Intacct Web Service will also be a `200` response code with an `<errormessage>` XML tag in the respond body.
+When there are [Sage Intacct business logic errors](https://developer.intacct.com/web-services/error-handling#business-logic-errors) with a HTTP request, the response from Intacct Web Service will also be a `200` response code with an `<errormessage>` XML tag in the response body.

 For example, if the